-- 11. Encourage the use of green and healthy building materials and design for new and renovated buildings, especially the use of energy efficient building design and water conservation features. - 12.
+11. Encourage the use of green, local and/or healthy building materials and design for new and renovated buildings, especially the use of energy efficient building design and water conservation features.

+Allage of Masset Integrated Official Community Plan 12.
 Endeavour to use green and healthy building practices in municipal buildings.